Restaurant in New York City, United States

 Can Honey Badger accommodate groups?

 Small groups of two to four are the sweet spot here.
-Honey Badger operates out of a tight space on Fenimore Street in Brooklyn, and the intimate room format is not suited to large party bookings.
+Honey Badger operates out of a tight space on Fenimore Street in Brooklyn, the intimate room format is not suited to large party bookings.
 If you're planning for six or more, check the venue's official channels before assuming availability — nothing in the venue record confirms private dining or large-table capacity.

 Is Honey Badger good for solo dining?

-Yes, and arguably one of the better uses of a solo dinner slot in this part of Brooklyn.
+Yes, arguably one of the better uses of a solo dinner slot in this part of Brooklyn.
 The OAD recognition (Top Restaurants in North America, 2024) signals cooking that rewards attention, which suits solo diners.
 Booking difficulty is rated Easy, so last-minute solo reservations are more realistic here than at higher-pressure rooms like Atomix.

 How far ahead should I book Honey Badger?